What Is Rick Simpson Oil?

 Avoid driving or operating machinery when using RSO and other THC products.
 Seek medical attention if you experience moderate or severe side effects from using Rick Simpson Oil.

-Furthermore, there are many potential drug interactions to be aware of before using RSO with any other medication.
+Furthermore, many potential drug interactions exist when using RSO with other medications.
 Antidepressants, opioids, and sedatives are just a few drugs that can negatively interact with Rick Simpson Oil.

 Frequently Asked Questions

 Does Rick Simpson Oil (RSO) contain THC?

 Yes, Rick Simpson Oil is exceptionally high in THC, often containing 60 percent or higher concentrations.
 If you are looking for products that have no THC, CBD topicals (especially those made from CBD isolate) are your best bet.

 Why is RSO (Rick Simpson Oil) banned in many countries?